willianathompson/osticket-prereqs/README.md

 </p>
 <p>

-The latest stable version of osTicket was downloaded and extracted to the C:\inetpub\wwwroot\osticket directory on the IIS web root.
-Permissions were set to ensure the `include`, `attachments`, and `upload` directories were writable by the web server, granting Full Control to the IIS_IUSRS group for proper functionality.
+The latest stable version of osTicket was downloaded and extracted to the C:\inetpub\wwwroot\osticket directory on the IIS web server.
+Permissions were set to make sure the "include", "attachments", and "upload" folders were writable by the web server.
+Full Control was given to the IIS_IUSRS group to ensure everything worked correctly.

 </p>
 <br />